pyControl/docs/docs/contributing.md

 ## Developer's guide (GUI version)

-**pyControl GUI** is composed of several independent packages in order to achieve better flexibility and maintenance.

-For detailed information on source code step-by-step installation and source code documentation please refer to the [pycontrol-gui documentation](https://pycontrol-gui.readthedocs.org/).
+Will be implemented soon.

 ## Submitting Pull Requests

 Once you are happy with your changes or you are ready for some feedback, push it to your fork and send a pull request.
-For a change to be accepted it will most likely need to have tests and documentation if it is a new feature.

 ## Final note
 This guide was based on the MKdocs project documentation.